ucsc/site-campus-climate/living-in-santa-cruz.md

 ## Mid-Term Solutions

+On February 19, Chancellor Larive announced the creation of two groups to help guide our campus as we chart a new course on graduate education and support:

+- __Academic Senate Graduate Education Working Group:__ A working group reporting into the Graduate Council that will develop a comprehensive, realistic and actionable plan for strengthening graduate education.
-- __Chancellor’s Advisory Committee on Graduate Education:__ On February 19, Chancellor Larive announced the creation of a standing working group made up graduate students and faculty representatives charged with examining and making recommendations related to graduate student support.
+- __Chancellor’s Advisory Committee on Graduate Education:__ A standing group made up graduate students and faculty representatives charged with examining and making recommendations related to graduate student support.

 ## Long-Term Solutions: